nanjekyejoannah/micropython/docs/develop/core.rst

 **Pointer Tagging**

-Often than not the lower 3 bits of a pointer are zeros i.e:
+More often than not the lower 3 bits of a pointer are zeroes i.e:

 ``********|********|********|********|********|********|********|********000``